-This is enough to enable the client to save previously fetched resources in a cache.
+This is enough to enable the client to save previously fetched resources in an in-memory cache.
 For example, if you make two consequent requests to a resource with the configured

 Cache-Control header, the client executes only the first request and skips the second one since data is already saved in a cache.

 To create a file cache storage, pass the